Aspin Park Academy

 - The SENCo. offer advice on differentiation to all staff

 - Pupils are supported alongside their peers whenever possible

 - All pupils are encouraged to join in extra-curricular activities

 - All students have individualised targets

-- Provision maps are produced for each pupil with SEND so that staff, pupils and parents know what reasonable adjustments are available and made
+- Provision maps and passports are produced for each pupil with SEND so that staff, pupils and parents know what reasonable adjustments are available and made

 - Provision for pupils with SEND is reflected throughout school self-evaluation